BrigittePowers/wk13-ecommerce-back-end/README.md

 You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

-Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
-Use environment variables to store sensitive data like your MySQL username, password, and database name.

 ### Fill Out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.

-> **Hint**: Be sure to look at the mini-project code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

 ### Seed the Database

 After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

-### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

 ## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

-### Walkthrough Video: 37%

 * A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.